ubirch/zookeeper-service-discovery/README.md

 > for extra help in visualizing zookeeper, you can use [Pretty Zoo](https://github.com/vran-dev/PrettyZoo)

-Compile the demo
+Compile the code
 ```bash
 mvn clean package
 ```

-Run as many service providers.
-Two or three are nice to see what happens.
-Increase the port.
+Run as many service providers as desired.
+Two or three are nice to see what happens in a more organized way.
+Change the port accordingly.

 ```bash
 java -cp service/target/service-0.0.1.jar com.ubirch.service.App 8081
 ```

-Run the service consumer
+Run the service consumer - the one that will call the service provider. - Many instance can also be started.
 ```bash
 java -cp discovery/target/discovery-0.0.1.jar com.ubirch.discovery.App
 ```